karlospn/notify-aws-events-to-microsoft-teams/README.md

-# notify-aws-events-to-microsoft-teams
+# How to notify AWS Events to Microsoft Teams using AWS EventBridge and AWS Lambda
-How to notify AWS Events to Microsoft Teams
+Work in progress